KritsanaMike/facemask-detection/README.md

              |-- val
                 |-- img04.txt
  ```
 3. Train model follow command below.
 In this project we use facmask.yaml to call dataset ans train on yolov5s.
 And use weight from best training.
-Batch sizes is 16 and images sizes is 640 px
+Batch sizes is 16 and images sizes is 640 px.
+If you want to train with custom data you can follow this documentation https://docs.ultralytics.com/tutorials/train-custom-datasets/
  ```
 python train.py --epoch 50 --data facemask.yaml --cfg yolov5s.yaml --weights runs/train/50epoch_real_image_model_s/weights/best.pt --batch-size 16 --img 640